jmtalarn/elm-personal-site/content/posts/2017-06-03-build-publish-ionic-app-views-routes.md

   })
 ```

-<p>This is a state without a view.
-The controller executes the sign out action and redirect again to the author view.</p>
+This is a state without a view.
+The controller executes the sign out action and redirect again to the author view.

 ```javascript
   .state('loading', {